deadpixi/mtm/README.rst

     mtm [-b] [-t NAME] [-c KEY]

 The `-b` flag tells mtm to not alias the backspace and delete keys.
-The default terminal emulation, `eterm-color` expects the backspace key to send the same code as the delete key, but many other terminals (notably the VT100) expect backspace to send backspace.
+The default terminal advertisement, `eterm-color` expects the backspace key to send the same code as the delete key, but many other terminals (notably the VT100) expect backspace to send backspace.
 You probably don't need to worry about this option.